Slusheeking/INAVVI_0.0.1/docs/01_autonomous_trading_system_architecture.md

    - Models are retrained based on performance
    - Parameters are adjusted based on market conditions

+7. **CI/CD Pipeline Phase**:
+   - Code changes are committed to source control
+   - Automated builds and tests are run
+   - Successful changes are deployed to the appropriate environment

 ## Technical Requirements

 ### Hardware Requirements